kfranqueiro/wcag3-astro/guidelines/groups/image-and-media-alternatives/single-sense.md

   - use-of-visual-depth
   - use-of-sound
   - use-of-spatial-audio
-description: Users have <a>content</a> that does not rely on a single sense or perception.
 ---

+Users have <a>content</a> that does not rely on a single sense or perception.